 "Does it matter, Venerable Mother?
 Who I will have to be distinguishable from, now? "

 "I understand your bitterness, Earth man, as you wish to be named, but yours is not the first people that has departed.
 Look at this room: it was started by hands which have been extinct for millions of years.
 Peoples have lives, just like individuals: they are born, grow old, some older than others, but one day they die.
 Other peoples are born and evolve in their place, according to laws that only the Immense knows.
 But you know well, Earth man, that the Immense does not forget, neither the peoples nor the individuals.
-I know it will not pay for your loss, but I hope it will console your mind."
+I know it will not pay for your loss, but I hope it will console your mind.""The will of the Immense be done, Venerable Mother; but my mind would be less embittered if I were not aware that it was not the will of the Immense to declare our end, but the villainous conduct of our wretched ancestors."

 "I know.
 I know that humans did not show the Immense any gratitude for the precious gift of the Earth, and they squandered it ungratefully."